anitaposch/learn-bitcoin/manuscript/810-earn-bitcoin.md

 # Earn Bitcoin
 Earning Bitcoin is actually the best way to acquire it: limited or no registration, limited or no KYC identity check, no trading fees.
-Many of these services are only available in the US or other specific regions of the world.
+Some of these services are only available in the US or other specific regions of the world.
 Since the Bitcoin space is in rapid development, this chapter can only be a lookout for what is to come.

 ## Bitcoin job boards
 Find a job or a client to earn Bitcoin for your work.